-Department chair; instructor of religious studies
+Department chair; assistant professor of religious studies

 world religions, religion and the environment, religious giving, philanthropic studies, disability theology, and ritual studies

 I also teach courses on the philosophy of religion, nonprofits, Christian theology of the 20th century, religion in American history, East Asian religious traditions, and the intersection of religion and popular culture (i.e. REL 300, Religion and Star Wars!)